-If you’ve been accused of violating a term of your probation in Tampa or the surrounding areas, call Brett Metcalf, Criminal Defense Attorney, P.A.
+If you’ve been accused of violating a term of your probation in Tampa or the surrounding areas, call Metcalf Falls, Criminal Defense Attorneys, P.A.

 Brett is an experienced criminal defense attorney who understands how easy it is to slip up while on probation.
 He also understands that probation officers aren’t always understanding and willing to give second chances.

 You have to be ready to stand up for yourself.
 That means working with an experienced attorney to defend against alleged probation violations.
 Call (813) 258-4800 or use the online form 24/7 to request a free consultation.

 Probation is a period of court-supervised autonomy.
 You live and work where you choose, but your behavior is closely monitored by a probation officer with the Office of Community Corrections.
 You can be granted probation in addition to or instead of incarceration.

 It’s possible to receive probation for drug offenses, certain violent crimes, domestic abuse, DUIs, and other offenses.
 While on probation, you have to satisfy several conditions, and if you violate one, you can be penalized.